sanketana/GenAI-Foudations/Week08_Prompt_Templates/homework.md

 4. Document design decisions and trade-offs
 5. Prioritize user experience in template discovery and usage
 6. Measure performance impact of template optimizations
 7. Consider maintenance and evolution of template library

-## Submission Guidelines
-- Submit via GitHub repository with clear organization
-- Include live demo of integrated application
-- Provide comprehensive documentation and examples
-- Submit technical report and template documentation
-- Include video demonstration of system capabilities (4-6 minutes)